EMV Tokenization for all devices, channels, and payment use-cases

 - If you represent a scheme that has yet to define your EMV tokenization platform, then make Thales' TSP your own.

-Payment cards can be digitized securely and seamlessly into your wallet, the major OEM Pays or other partner wallets, as well as connected devices, using Thales'own TSH.
+Payment cards can be digitized securely and seamlessly into your wallet, the major OEM Pays or other partner wallets, and connected devices using Thales'own TSH.

-- We are a trusted partner with strong references and close relationships with all the major OEMs
+- We are a trusted partner with solid references and close relationships with all the major OEMs

-- We can smooth your deployment, providing one single connection to issuers and/or wallets all over the world.
+- We can smooth your deployment by connecting to issuers and wallets worldwide.

 - Our bank consultants can help you define your payment strategy and implementation.